AndrewBarba/cs6740/hw_2/hw2.md

 SSL prevents replay attacks by computing a MAC from the packets sequence number, payload, and length.
 Any attempt to replay packets would generate a new MAC and alter the rest of the flow.

 #### Problem 5

+###### 1.

+Every DNS request contains a unique identifier to link a request and a response.
+If an attacker get access to a unique identifier for a specific request, then it can create a packet with the same ID as the request insert any IP address the attacker wants into the response.
+This will store that attackers IP with the requested domain.

+###### 2.

+DNSSec uses digitally signed DNS recored to validate the origin of a response.
+Even if an attacker could get access to the ID, they would not be able to sign the packet and convince the client it was the intended target.